Black Lions

-anti-fascist World War II resistance movement formed to fight against Fascist Italy during the occupation of the Ethiopian Empire.
+The Black Lions (Amharic: ጥቁር አንበሳ; Tikur Anbessa) were an anti-fascist movement formed to fight against Fascist Italy during the occupation of the Ethiopian Empire as part of the greater Arbegnoch resistance.
+The Black Lions dominated the early resistance movement in Ethiopia.
+Members of the Black Lions included students from the Holeta Military Academy and foreign-educated Ethiopians.
+They were most notably responsible for the Lechemti massacre of 26 June 1936, in which they ambushed an Italian-controlled airfield near present-day Nekemte.

-As Bahru Zewde notes, in spite of its "marginal impact on the Resistance" the Black Lions made "eloquent attempts to give the struggle coherent ideological and political direction."
+Named after the genetically distinct long and dark maned lions of the Ethiopian Highlands commonly known as Ethiopian Lions, Black-Maned Lions, or simply Tikur Ambessa which had long served as a symbol of the empire, Bahru Zewde notes that in spite of its "marginal impact on the Resistance" the Black Lions made "eloquent attempts to give the struggle coherent ideological and political direction."

 History

-The movement was founded in western Ethiopia, and included fighters such as the Shewan Ras Abebe Aregai, and a number of intellectuals who included the sons of Hakim Workneh Eshete and Heruy Welde Sellase, and Yilma Deressa.
+The Black Lions movement was founded in western Ethiopia by cadets of the Holeta military school and young Ethiopian students who had attended universities abroad.
+The organization had given itself a decalogue, in which among other things the supremacy of the political sphere over the military was affirmed, it condemned the mistreatment of peasants and prisoners of war and urged people to prefer death rather than capture by the enemy.
+It included a number of intellectuals such as Heruy Wolde Selassie (the Foreign Minister of Ethiopia) and Yilma Deressa (a prominent member of the Welega Oromo aristocracy).
 Its chairman was Alemework Beyene, a veterinary surgeon educated in Britain.
 The organization had a constitution consisting of ten points, which included: asserting the supremacy of the political sphere over the military, injunctions against mistreating peasants and prisoners of war, forbidding its members from seeking exile and urging them to prefer death to capture by the enemy.